By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Here are some thoughts to help those of you who find yourself around smokers who are triggering your allergies.

 What do you do if you are allergic to smoke?

 This is a serious challenge.
 I would hate to think that anyone would need to give up their profession because of allergies.
 This is a severe challenge for people with allergies since so many clients are heavy smokers and the smoke smell lingers long after they have put that cigarette out.
-Heavy smoking is common in people with psychosis, schizophrenia, substance use disorders and so on.
+Heavy smoking is common in people with psychosis, schizophrenia, substance use disorders, and so on.
 I did have a colleague who had severe allergies and even someone wearing perfume or having flowers in their office set off their attacks.

 Six suggestions for coping with smoke:

 - See your doctor, especially an allergist.
 Untreated this is only likely to get worse.
-Taking medication may help prevent the allergies getting worse.
+Taking medication may help prevent the allergies from getting worse.

 - Consider a fan or air purifier for your office

 - Try to work in larger offices or rooms where the smell may be less overwhelming.

 - See if you can do some distance counseling work.
 We have a law here (California) that helps people who are in rural areas, shut-in’s, etc. see their therapist via the internet.
 Other professionals may be able to do more of their contacts via phone.